WhatIsSeminar/whatisseminar.github.io/talkinformation.md

 	+If the talk took place during the BMS Days add to this line "during the BMS Days".
 Similarly for other special BMS events.
 -Location
 	+Location of the talk where "Place" is.
+	+At the moment, this is usually an online talk.
+You can copy the phrasing from a previous talk's page.
-	+The most common one will be "Urania Berlin, at BMS Loft (3rd floor)", but one should check that the talk didn't took place at another floor.
+	+The most common one will be "Urania Berlin, at the BMS Loft (3rd floor)", but one should check that the talk didn't took place at another floor.
 	+For FU, HU and TU, the format will be "FU/HU/TU Berlin, at room IDENTIFICATION-NUMBER (Street-name and number of building)", except for two exceptions which are:
 		* "HU Berlin, at the BMS Seminar Room (RUD 25, 1.023)"
 		* "TU Berlin, at the BMS Seminar Room (MA212)" -Abstract
-	+Abstract of the talk where the sequence of consecutive "bla " is.
+	+Abstract of the talk where the sequence of consecutive "bla " is replaced by the actual content.
 	+For a paragraph break, use "</p><p>" adding the substituting the "<p>" of the old paragraph environment by "<p style="margin:0;">" so that there is no space between the paragraphs.
 Also one can just employ "<br>", but this is not a good practice in HTML programming.
 -Video
 	+Check if there is a public video of the talk in Vimeo